natefrog808/NEXUS/README.md

 npm install

 # Ignite the simulation
-npm run start
+npm run dev
 ```

-Open your browser to `http://localhost:3000` and step into the void.
+Open your browser to `http://localhost:5173` (Vite’s default port) and step into the void.

 ---